 On the real-life show Unsolved Mysteries, this happened quite frequently.
-A large number of the cases would be announced by host Robert Stack announcing that a body was found and saying often verbatim, "The police say a suicide, but his family says murder."
-Though it was often split; sometimes it was obviously a suicide, and the show's producers were simply sympathizing with the family, others, it was so obviously not a suicide, you wonder who the police thought they were fooling.
+A large number of the cases would be introduced by host Robert Stack announcing that a body was found and saying often verbatim, "The police say a suicide, but his family says murder."
+Though it was often split; sometimes it was obviously a suicide, and the show's producers were simply sympathizing with the family; in others, it was so obviously not a suicide-you wonder who the police thought they were fooling.

 Usually averted on Brooklyn Nine-Nine.
 The detectives get a murder from time to time but most of the cases are crimes like robbery, missing persons or even purse snatching and vandalism.
 This is played with in one episode where the detective quickly decides that the death was caused by natural causes and then slacks off while he waits for a confirmation from the medical examiner.
 When it turns out that the man was poisoned, the detective is quite embarrassed.
 However, once cause of death is established, the case is easily solved since all the evidence points to the wife and she immediately confesses when confronted.

 In one arc of Forensic Heroes, instead of the typical murder case that the Forensic unit handle they had to deal with a famous celebrity who had recently been assaulted and found unconscious and it all points to the entertainment industry looking to destroy her career.
-It turns out she had renegged on an offer to help donate bone marrow to a girl, her mother was upset to that and the ensuing chase found her unconscious.
-There was no murder but celebrity had to finally face the fallout of her actions.
+It turns out she had reneged on an offer to help donate bone marrow to a girl, her mother was upset by that, and the ensuing chase found her unconscious.
+There was no murder but the celebrity had to finally face the fallout of her actions.